Elevating Minimalist Drawings with Plaster: A Professional Guide

 Interviewing Artists Who Embrace Wabisabi and Plaster Textures

 Many artists emphasize the importance of patience when working with plaster.
-They describe allowing the material to dry slowly, embracing the unpredictable results.
+They describe allowing the material to dry slowly, embracing unpredictable results.